rx/presenters/README.md

     end

 Presenters are rack based.
 If your framework uses a rack config file add the following:
-    use Voom::Presenters::WebClient::App
+    use Coprl::Presenters::WebClient::App
     # the api is optional
-    # use Voom::Presenters::Api::App
+    # use Coprl::Presenters::Api::App

 Start your app and goto [/hello_world](http://127.0.0.1:3000/hello_world)